-Along with the client/product owner, a PM decides what will be done in a certain period.
+Along with the client/product owner, the PM decides what will be done in a certain period.
 Then, there are daily meetings to check if everything is going as planned.
 This is a big summary of what the organisation of the time and work of the whole team looks like.

-The Project Manager also takes care of recruiting additional people to the team.
+The project manager also takes care of recruiting additional people to the team.

-An Account Manager can also be involved — his range of responsibilities aren’t very obvious and can particularly link to the PM's or PO’s tasks.
+An account manager can also be involved — his range of responsibilities aren’t very obvious and can particularly link to the PM's or PO’s tasks.
 The Account Manager aims to learn as much as possible about the client's needs — it’s the main responsibility of this role.

 Wireframes are frameworks that show the simplified appearance of the app screens.
 They’re rather black and white and don’t have specific features.
 Prototypes are built out of wireframes.
 They are clickable so you can see the overall functions scheme.
 There are also Hi-fi screens.
 They are final screens with target design, colors and buttons.

-Designers can also give advice on the idea based on their trend knowledge and best practise.
+In software development projects clients often have their own vision for these graphics but designers can also give advice on the idea based on their trend knowledge and best practise.
 It depends on the project — this person may be responsible for creating the entire design from scratch or adapt/improve what they have received from the client.

 However, remember that with their experience in building software, they are always able to advise.
-So don’t be afraid to use their help.
+Don’t be afraid to use their help.
 Certain options often seem to be useful and well thought out at the beginning and then it may turn out they aren’t.
 An experienced developer will tell you how similar solutions have worked in other projects.

 Whether or not you are familiar with the technologies, they will also help you choose the right one.
 Specifically for your project.
 At meetings, you'll establish what you, as the client, expect from the product, and they'll tell you what the best solution is.